exoplatform/.github/profile/README.md

 eXo Platform is distributed under two editions - **eXo Platform CE** (**community** edition) and **eXo Platform EE** (**enterprise** edition).

-eXo Platform Community Edition is distributed for free, under the open source **AGPL license** For more information, please visit the [community github repository](https://github.com/exoplatform/exo-community).
+eXo Platform Community Edition is distributed for free, under the open source **AGPL license**

 eXo Platform Enterprise Edition is distributed under a **commercial license**, using a **subscription** model.